justaspetrauskas/climbing-app/README.md

-# Application to share climbing problems around the city
+# Application to share climbing problems around

 ## Used stack: